demon07101845/cart/README.md

-purchasing the items available in the cart  and making making through razorpay  ,(integerating the razorpay api ).
+purchasing the items available in the cart  and making payments through razorpay  ,(integerating the razorpay api ).